treno-solutions/web3-open-risk-framework/README.md

   A tagging system to express how a risk affects value, yield, liquidity, or trust.

 - 🛡 **Risk Owner Model**
-  A layered model to determine who can act or intervene.
+  A layered model to determine who is responsible and can act or intervene for a certain risk.

 - 🧾 **Risk Template**
   A Markdown format for consistently documenting individual risks.